Joooooools/Friendica-Addon/easycompose/README.md

 **Preview**

 Enables a dynamic split-screen layout with the editor on the left and the rendered post preview on the right, updated manually via the preview button to conserve server resources.

+**Focus Preview (incl.
+Mobile View)**
+Provides a fullscreen preview of the post.
+In addition to the standard desktop preview, it allows simulating a mobile view to check how the post renders on smartphones.